 State governments have had varied reactions to allowing consumers access to collateral from their vehicle.
 Secured loans are still legal in many states, but there are a few that have banned them, placing this form of borrowing in the category of predatory lending practices.
 North Carolina was one of the first state to ban title loans in 2001.
 Some main reasons are mentioned below.

 - The interest rate on these and other short term loans are usually very high.
 The interest rate starts with 25 percent, which amounts to 300 percent annually.
 For example, if you take a title loan of $1000 and pay it back in a year, you will have to pay $4000.
 This is three times more than the loan amount.
 Usually a simple signature loan can be acquired for as little as 4-5% interest.

-- The money lenders aim at keeping the people in debt by offering very high-interest rates for title loans in Raleigh.
+- Some lenders aim to keep people in debt by offering very high-interest rates for title loans in Raleigh.
 Very few can afford the APR from car title loans and lack of payment can lead to repossession.
 The lender can then use the vehicle or sell it and keep all the money.
 Most borrowers end up defaulting on the loans and losing their vehicles.
 The high interest rates are also necessary, as the average borrower in a title loan is a high-risk proposition.